-I'll get the opener and (Exits to kitchen.) glasses.
+I'll get the opener and glasses.

 (Whispers.)
 There's so much I have to tell you.
 Rehearsal started and is it exciting.

 We have to get rid of him.
 Paper and heroes.
 I'm in the mood for some egg plant.